 No. Your water container is designed and built to store water and other consumable beverages.
 It should never be used to store or transport anything else.

 Yes.
 All Reliance water containers (both rigid and collapsible) are made from food-approved plastic.
 These containers can be found by following the Hydration link on the Consumer Main Page.

 Yes.
 Remove the spout from the stem and ensure that it is free from dirt that could interfere with performance.
 Apply a drop of cooking oil to the spout and reassemble.
 This may need to be repeated periodically.

 IMPORTANT: Ensure you take note of which direction the spout and stem are to be assembled.
 If they are put together backwards the spigot will leak.

 No. The components are not dishwasher safe and should be washed by hand.
-Even though the Aqua-Clear container is dishwasher safe, the cap for this container can still not be cleaned in the dishwasher.

 There is nothing that can safely be used to patch a hole.
 Since the container is intended for storing drinkable water any chemicals in adhesives could be transferred into the drinking water.

 No. This container can only be stacked when it is empty.